-All electrical work and permanent wiring must be carried out by a qualified person and in accordance with the edition of the Wiring Rules AS/NZS 3000 in force in the state or territory at the time of installation, and all local codes and regulatory authority requirements.
+All electrical work and permanent wiring must be carried out by a qualified person and in accordance with the Wiring Rules AS/NZS 3000 and all local codes and regulatory authority requirements.

 WATER HEATER POWER CONNECTION

 The water heater must be directly connected to a 220 V - 240 V a.c.
 50 Hz mains power supply with an isolating switch installed at the switchboard.
 It must be on its own circuit with the circuit breaker suitably rated for the booster heating unit.